 How does Post traumatic Stress Disorder (PTSD) develop after an MVA?

 Although not all MVA’s lead to PTSD, it is a very common response.
+Only about one in 10 individuals who describe their collision as “traumatic” actually develop PTSD.
+Most crash victims recover within a few months; however, some continue to report chronic symptoms of post-traumatic stress, which hinder their psychological and physical recovery.
 During an accident, the brain releases the stress hormones adrenaline and cortisol.
 The nervous system goes into high alert.
 The memory centers of the brain do not function properly as the nervous system becomes focused on survival.
 Because of this, memories of the accident are encoded as fragments of sensory information rather and when the accident is remembered, instead of feeling like it is in the past it can be experienced like it is happening all over again.

 Even though we may rationally know that we are no longer in danger, the nervous system is wired to protect our survival at all costs and often isn’t very good at distinguishing the past from the present.
 This keeps us in a state of hypervigilance, also known as a fight-or-flight state, where even small things can set off feelings of panic, fear or irritation.